 Accessing the Blacklist

-The Blacklist is accessible in the top navigation.
+The Blacklist is accessible advanced filters in the filter panel.

 Blacklists are organization wide, meaning all users working in the same Organization will share the same Blacklist.